skwajidsadique/gitdemo/README.md

 # gitdemo

-this is my firat demp repo
+this is my first demp repo
 <hr>
 now we learn git hup